shahzeb-jadoon/Portfolio/README.md

 # Portfolio

 I am a graduate of [Wartburg College](https://www.wartburg.edu/) with a Bachelor's degree in Computer Science & Actuarial Science.
 I've also studied Data Mining & Economics extensively in my curriculum.
+These are some of the algorithms I've recently coded to showcase my coding style.

 ## Sieve: